shuklaritvik06/DevOps/Kubernetes/basics.md

 # Kubernetes

 - Kubernetes is a open source container orchestration tool.
-It helps us to manage the containers developed by google.
+It helps us to manage the containers, and it is developed by google.

 ## Node and POD